UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

 .. admonition:: Please notice

    - At UPPMAX there is a central library with installed packages.
-   - This is good, especially when woreking on Bianca, since you donät need to install via the Wharf.
+   - This is good, especially when working on Bianca, since you don't need to install via the Wharf.

 - You may control the present "central library" by typing ``ml help julia/<version>`` in the BASH shell.
 - A possibly more up-to-date status can be found from the Julia shell: